Starting a business without money: these are your options

 7. I do need money to start a business.
 How can I secure these funds?

-In this case, you should talk to people in your network.
+Talk to people in your network.
 A network can help you in your search for money and give you money-saving tips.
 In addition, you can also secure funding by:

 • hiring the services of, for example, a coach or adviser/consultant.
 A good financial rationale increases your chances of obtaining funding.